 Although optional, try to include interests relevant to your target job and those that portray you in a rather positive way.
-Your purpose here is to give the recruiter a more rounded picture of who you are and maybe something more personal to discuss during the interview.
+This will give your recruiter a more rounded picture of who you are and maybe something more personal to discuss during the interview.

 7. Other Info

 For this section, you can add other details related to your skills and work experience that can give you plus points.
-In addition, you can list here your language skills, published books, and clubs and groups where you are a member.
-Give a brief description of each, so your reader knows what you’ve done and where.
+In addition, you can list here your language skills, published books, and clubs and groups you joined.
+Give a brief description of each, so your the recruiter knows what you’ve done and where you’ve been.

-Unlike in resumes, a references section is something you must consider adding to your copy.
-Though selective, it’s not a bad idea to include this section if you know anyone who’ll recommend you to a potential employer.
+Unlike with resumes, a references section is something you must consider adding to your copy.
+Though selective, it’s not a bad idea to include it if you know anyone who’ll recommend you to a potential employer.